High security asymmetric encryption for text, files and chat. You keep the Key secret and give out the matching Lock

 - Create messages that can only be read once.

-- Communicate across platforms.
+- Communicate across platforms, even without a network.

 - Send confidential mailings to several people at the same time.